ldesgrange/jekyll-gravatar-filter/README.md

 # jekyll_gravatar_filter #

-This is a liquid filter to convert an email to a gravater URL.
+This is a liquid filter to convert an email to a [gravatar][02] URL.

 ## Installation